 b.
-APPOINTMENTS AND TENURE COMMITTEE (ATC) - Elected
+COMMITTEE ON APPOINTMENTS, PROMOTIONS, AND TENUR (CAPT)APPOINTMENTS AND TENURE COMMITTEE (ATC) - Elected

 Function: To represent the Faculty on administrative appointments and reviews and on faculty appointments, promotions related to the tenure process, and tenure, and to make recommendations on these matters to the appropriate administrative officer.
-The Administration shall consult ATC to determine which administrative personnel decisions the committee judges to require faculty representation.
+The Administration shall consult CAPTATC to determine which administrative personnel decisions the committee judges to require faculty representation.
 Special meetings with the President, the Dean of the Faculty/Vice President for Academic Affairs, and the Associate Dean of the Faculty (faculty affairs) may be called at the request of any of these administrative officers or the committee.
 At least one meeting of the joint trustee-faculty committee is held during each academic year.
-Revisions to some parts of Part One (Faculty Rights and Responsibilities) of the Faculty Handbook are reviewed by ATC for its recommendations prior to a faculty vote.
+Revisions to some parts of Part One (Faculty Rights and Responsibilities) of the Faculty Handbook are reviewed by CAPTATC for its recommendations prior to a faculty vote.

-Membership: Seven faculty members with tenure, at least one each from the different divisions and no two from the same department, chosen from the ranks of Professor and Associate Professor, none of whom is on the Tenure Review Board, CAFR, PC, or FAB, elected to serve three-year terms.
+Membership: SixSeven faculty members with tenure, at least one each from the different divisions and no two from the same department, each from a different department chosen from the ranks of Professor and Associate Professor, none of whom is on the Tenure Review Board, CAFR, PC, or FAB, elected to serve three-year terms.
+Members of CAPT may not participate in the tenure or promotion cases of candidates in their own departments; replacements for such cases will be selected from recent members of CAPT and the Tenure Review Board (or its predecessor, the CAPT Review Committee).
+The first eligible faculty member will be chosen from a list beginning with the most recent past members of the named groups (eligible replacements must have reviewed at least one case).